Or my Pampers story.

 We led into his arrival by frantically stitching baskets full of cloth diapers, lovingly hemming the edges and hawing at the steadily growing pile.
 We bought the softest honeycomb cotton in pure white from a particular shop in a particular area, thanks to a neighbor’s advice.
 We cut.
 We stitched.
 At the end of the day, it wasn’t the sore fingers we were conscious about.
 All we could think of was the day we’d bring my son home.

 Even Sury pitched in, inspired by my Mom and I cozily settling down after lunch everyday to two-three hours of sewing.
 He would come home for lunch and extend it with some sewing.
 Very therapeutic.
 Some of you might wonder why we didn’t use the sewing machine.
 We did.
 For the smocks…when I managed to convince my Mom that I was perfectly capable of managing my growing tummy and operating the machine.
+My favorite part of the pregnancy was using the womb music heartbeat monitor that my husband bought for us.
+It is such a reasurance to hear your baby’s heart.

 And so – a month before the due date, we were all set to welcome Vidur into this world.
 In fact, I was packed and ready to leave for the hospital, just in case he decided to arrive earlier than scheduled.
 I may not have been a girl scout, but “be prepared” is a motto I strive to live by.